N.C. A&T hosts Sinani and Campbell - WTOP News

 Greensboro, North Carolina; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Campbell takes on the North Carolina A&T Aggies after Jasin Sinani scored 20 points in Campbell’s 78-76 loss to the Saint Francis (PA) Red Flash.
+BOTTOM LINE: Campbell faces the North Carolina A&T Aggies after Jasin Sinani scored 20 points in Campbell’s 78-76 loss to the Saint Francis (PA) Red Flash.

+The Aggies have gone 0-2 at home.
 N.C.
-A&T is shooting 39.6% from the field this season, 1.6 percentage points lower than the 41.2% Campbell allows to opponents.
-Campbell’s 46.3% shooting percentage from the field this season is 5.6 percentage points lower than N.C.
-A&T has given up to its opponents (51.9%).
+A&T gives up 85.3 points and has been outscored by 16.0 points per game.

-The Aggies and Fighting Camels face off Thursday for the first time in CAA play this season.
+The Fighting Camels are 0-5 on the road.
+Campbell has a 0-2 record in games decided by less than 4 points.

-TOP PERFORMERS: Landon Glasper is shooting 34.6% and averaging 19.8 points for the Aggies.
-Jeremy Robinson is averaging 11.8 points over the last 10 games for N.C.
+TOP PERFORMERS: Landon Glasper averages 2.4 made 3-pointers per game for the Aggies, scoring 19.8 points while shooting 28.4% from beyond the arc.
+Camian Shell is averaging 10.6 points and 5.2 assists over the last 10 games for N.C.
 A&T.

-Dell’Orso is averaging 15.8 points, six rebounds and 1.5 steals for the Fighting Camels.
-Laurynas Vaistaras is averaging 9.6 points over the last 10 games for Campbell.
+Anthony Dell’Orso is shooting 44.9% and averaging 15.8 points for the Fighting Camels.
+Colby Duggan is averaging 1.3 made 3-pointers over the last 10 games for Campbell.

 LAST 10 GAMES: Aggies: 2-8, averaging 72.0 points, 31.7 rebounds, 12.0 assists, 6.4 steals and 2.7 blocks per game while shooting 41.5% from the field.
 Their opponents have averaged 83.5 points per game.